LPG VS. Battery Electric Forklifts

 The above table illustrates the main pros and cons of each power source.
 The LPG forklifts main advantage over Battery Electric forklifts is their ability to provide consistently strong power.
 Batteries can be slower to accelerate and lift and also travel slower than their LPG counterparts.
 Whilst LPG forklifts are stronger, Battery Electric forklifts have a significantly lower noise output.
 Battery models have fewer moving parts and no exhaust or engine noise, producing only one quarter of the noise of LPG forklifts.

 In terms of initial cost LPG forklifts are significantly less expensive than electric forklifts.
 After this however, the key costs are found in fuel and maintenance.
-It is here, that the benefits of battery electrics are most keenly felt.
+It is here that the benefits of battery electrics are most keenly felt.

 The graph below, provided by NACCO, shows the total cost of ownership for electric vs. ICE lift trucks, including the cost of two batteries and one charger at year zero.
 Over five years, an electric truck saves more than 8 per cent in total costs.

-The initial cost of for an electric forklift can be double the price of its ICE equivalent, although it is important to take into consideration the total cost of ownership upon your purchase.
+The initial cost of an electric forklift can be double the price of its ICE equivalent, although it is important to take into consideration the total cost of ownership upon your purchase.

 When the working environment is considered, electric trucks can easily be seen as superior to ICE models.
 As electric models do not emit any exhausts, indoor air quality is greatly improved.
 Depending on your application, this can make a big difference:

 Take a food distribution centre for example.
 An internal combustion engines exhaust might be deemed unacceptable, or harmful to your product.
-The lack of exhaust fumes ensure the integrity of your product as indoor air quality is improved by eliminating all exhaust.
+The lack of exhaust fumes ensures the integrity of your product as indoor air quality is improved by eliminating all exhaust.
 Money is also saved on elaborate and expensive HVAC systems that can use a lot of power.
 Furthermore, your employees are not adversely affected by poor quality air inside the facility.

-Although, it is important to factor in that batteries still require electricity from the grid and are far from perfect in terms of green house gas emissions.
+Although, it is important to factor in that batteries still require electricity from the grid and are far from perfect in terms of greenhouse gas emissions.